dodslaser/cellophane/USAGE.md

 ## Initializing a wrapper

-The `cellphane init` command will initialize a new wrapper in the current directory.
+The `cellophane init` command will initialize a new wrapper in the current directory.
 This command does the following:

 - Set up the directory structure for the wrapper.
 - Add an empty `schema.yaml` file where you can define configuration options.